Phone-GWP-group

 Summary

-Understanding recycling codes and use on your packaging
+Understanding recycling codes and their use on your packaging

 Depending on the market you operate in, the type of products you manufacture or sell, and your location, including the relevant recycling code on your packaging (or products), may be compulsory.

-As a customer of GWP, you can ask for advice on the best recycling codes, logos and symbols to include on your packaging.
-Please get in touch with a packaging expert today for assistance.
+As a GWP customer, you can ask for advice on the best recycling codes, logos, and symbols to include on your packaging.
+Please contact a packaging expert today for assistance.

 Matt Dobson, GWP Group Marketing Manager